mctrl-io/mctrl/README.md

 The missionaries are those skilled in crypto and able to establish the native tokin' Hazy (HZY) and HZYDAO, the cannabis producers' own decentralized organization, built by this mission in the Development stage to adhere to permaculture principles and serve as a basis for similar missions.
 The missionaries are the ones introducing Hazy and onboarding the producers -- every day.
 This mission requires a lot of constant travel for missionaries, since you're setting up a new way to do global business -- the decentralized way -- and always according to the MetaMission.
 Basically, you're visiting growers, running crypto booths at cannabis conferences and cannabis booths at crypto conferences, visiting dispensaries, doing tons of IRL air drops of the Hazy, etc.

+The drafter of this mission statement affirms that using a picture of his dog Hazel ("Hazy") as the head on coinage is advisable because she's adorable.

 ---

 Mission 16: The Public Comms System (PCS)
+IRL      : Yes

 Free communications access for all.